dveeden/demoblog/tickerStat/README.md

 # Overview

-This is to send events from TiDB to Kafka with TiCDC
+This is to send events from TiDB to Kafka with TiCDC.
+Then the example code is a Kafka consumer that prints some info about received events.

 # setup